sakibsadmanshajib/FINMAN/README.md

 # Disclaimer

-I haven't tested the api after writing it.
+Well, I did test it, but I can tell there are so manny security holes, bugs.
+Extra points if you can make the backend better as well.

 # How to Run this API

 1. Install `python` and `virtualenv` on linux system or `anaconda` on your windows system.
 2. Create an environment and install the requirements using `pip install -r requirements.txt`.
-3. Migrate using `python manage.py makemigrations` and `python manage.py migrate`
+3. Migrate using `python manage.py makemigrations backend` and `python manage.py migrate`
 4. Create a superuser using `python manage.py createsuperuser`.
 5. Run this command to start the server. `python manage.py runserver` adn the API will be available at http://localhost:8000/.
 6. Get a token from http://localhost:8000/get-token/ by sending a POST request like this one.